jalendport/craft-queuemanager/README.md

 > **Warning**
-> This project has been abandoned in favor of the built-in queue manager utility (Craft 3.4.0 and newer).
+> This plugin has been abandoned in favor of the built-in queue manager utility (Craft 3.4.0 and newer).

 ---